BunyMan/BunyMan/README.md

 👋 Hi, I’m @BunyMan.
 I'm a Software Developer at [BERD®](https://www.berd.eu/home/) and ex-student from [42 Lisboa](https://www.42lisboa.com/)
 👀 I'm interested in meta-heuristic genetic algorithms and just overall optimizaton.
-🌱 Currently parallelising mixed C++ with Python code (because speed) whilst actively learning Rust.
+🌱 Currently parallelising mixed Rust with C++ code (because speed) whilst actively learning Ruby.
 Python🐍 is my jam though.
 💞️ Would love to have time to help anyone do anything but I'm spending 12 hours a day in the office.
 (Maybe contact me on the weekend?)
 📫 You can send me an email @ jpbuny@gmail.com and I'll answer as soon as I see it!